 Another serious side effect of undereating is the development of nutrient deficiencies, which can lead to health conditions like anemia (often a result of iron deficiency), cold intolerance, hair loss, skin problems, insomnia, bone issues, and a weakened immune system.
 “Your immune system will be depressed, causing an increase in infection, cold and flu or other illnesses,” says Reeves.
 “Your heart rate slows, there’s less oxygen flow, dizziness and fatigue.”

 Undereating can also cause catabolism, or when the body breaks down lean tissue like muscle for fuel, which can lead to loss of muscle mass and muscle wasting.
+This may be particularly noticeable for athletes experiencing undereating.
 “Your muscles will get broken down faster because there are neither the energy nor the building blocks—amino acids and protein—available to maintain itself,” Reeves explains.
 Since the heart is largely made of muscular tissue, it will also start to weaken with chronic underfueling, and vital signs like blood pressure and heart rate can fall dangerously low.
 “This weakening of the heart reduces the ability to pump blood throughout the body, which can lead to fatigue and shortness of breath,” Grimes explains.
 “Malnutrition also disrupts the electrical activity of the heart, the power behind the heart’s contractions, which can be fatal.”
 And without enough blood sugar circulating in your blood, which can occur when you’re regularly undereating and have depleted all the glucose stores in your liver and muscles, you can experience hypoglycemia, which can also be deadly.

 Plus, if you’re engaging in physical activity while undereating, your muscles will have a harder time recovering and you’re likely to experience decreased athletic performance, according to Burkholder.